fabric8io/kubernetes-client/doc/java-generation-from-CRD.md

-                          Apply the overrides to the package names -s, --source=<source>   The source(file or folder) with the CustomResourceDefinition(s) to use -t, --target=<target>   The folder to write the generated sources -u, --urls=<urls>       The source urls with the CustomResourceDefinition(s) to use
+                          Apply the overrides to the package names -s, --source=<source>   The source(file or folder) with the CustomResourceDefinition(s) to use
+      -serialization-datetime-format,
+        --serialization-datetime-format=<serializationDateTimeFormat>
+                          DateTime format used for Serialization of fields of type `date-time`
+  -t, --target=<target>   The folder to write the generated sources -u, --urls=<urls>       The source urls with the CustomResourceDefinition(s)
+                            to use